MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-write-queries.md

 ## Quick fix: Query suggestion or warning

 The query editor provides suggestions and warnings as you write your queries.
+The quick fix feature can be used to adjust the query based on these suggestions and warnings.
 To customize the suggestions and warnings that you receive, see [Customize settings in Azure Data Explorer web UI](web-customize-settings.md).

 To fix a query based on a suggestion or warning: